Our SEND offer at Brandles School

-- Using a range of strategies as advised by our SENCO
+Using a range of strategies as advised by our SENDCo

-- Having the support of a Nurture Centre
+Having the support of The Den, an Intervention Centre

 Curriculum: All Brandles School students have access to a broad and balanced curriculum.
 The curriculum offer is highly personalised to the individual student in order for them to be successful both in terms of their learning, progress, outcomes, character development and their progression to their future pathways.

 Some students will not be able to access the main curriculum due to their needs.
-The Nurture Centre focuses on small group work with the students.
-This can focus on getting the students learning ready and helping to calm their anxieties, or looking at 1:1 tuition if attending school is a barrier.
+The Den focuses on small group work with the students.
+This can focus on interventions to help the students with specific individual needs.

 Brandles School may commission alternative provision for students who face barriers to participation in mainstream education.
 Parents and students need to be in agreement and parents will need to sign paperwork.
 Providers are quality assured by the School Engagement Team who works closely with all chosen providers.
 Brandles School only works with providers who meet our high expectations of our students in terms of education, support, safeguarding and aspirations.
 Parents are kept closely informed of their child’s progress by the School Engagement Team.
 With parental/carers agreement, information is shared with the provider regarding the child’s SEND.

 Brandles School will, in the main through the Pastoral Support Team, ensure that there is a clear progression plan and keep the arrangements under review, adapting to the needs of the student.
 Should an alternative provider have concerns about a child who may have SEN that are not being met, they should raise their concerns with the School Engagement Team who will liaise with the SENDCo.